-In the past, the Genomic Data Commons (GDC) only released new datasets a few times a year, but the frequency at which we receive data has been increasing steadily, which has been making it more difficult to manage the new content and make it available in a timely way.
+In the past, the Genomic Data Commons (GDC) only released new datasets a few times a year, but the frequency at which we receive data has been increasing steadily, which makes it more difficult to manage new content and make it available in a timely way.
 This update will enable us to respond more efficiently and in a standardized manner to new datasets released by the GDC.
-As a result, you can expect to see updates to TARGET and TCGA workspaces happen much more quickly than in the past, and we'll also be able to provide access to new GDC datasets from our platform as they become available.
+As a result, you can expect to see updates to TARGET and TCGA workspaces happen much more quickly than in the past, and we can provide access to new GDC datasets from our platform as they become available.

 For context, this move is part of a larger shift within the GDC towards location-agnostic URLs, which allow the physical data to relocate without changing references to those data.
 This follows changes in standards of how datasets are stored across the Data Commons Framework (DCF), which we expect will provide a more standardized and streamlined experience going forward.
-We are keen to align with the GDC on this effort and we look forward to seeing its benefits materialize for everyone.
+We are keen to align with the GDC on this effort and look forward to seeing its benefits materialize for everyone.

 Let us know if you have any concerns or questions; as always, we are here to help.